arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

 type Parser<'a> = Input -> Result<'a, ParseError> * Rest
 ```

-Notice the position of `Rest`: in one case it is part of the
+Note the position of `Rest`: in one case it is part of the
 successful case of `Result`, in the other it is external to `Result`.
 Both approaches are viable and both will throw a wreck on the code we
 have written so far, making it apparent that we coupled the error